lev1998lev-sys/SearchEngine/README.md

 The file has been generated answers.json with responses to requests.
 <pre>
 {
     "request001": {
         "relevance": {
             "docid_0": 0.7,
             "docid_1": 0.3,
-      "docid_2": 1
+            "docid_2": 1.0
         },
         "result": true
     },
     "request002": {
         "result": false
+    },
+    "request003": {
+        "docid_0": 1.0,
+        "result": true
     }
 }
 </pre>
 <br>
-This means that the words from the first query were found in documents with identifiers docid_0, docid_1, docid_2.
+This means that the words from the first query were found in documents with identifiers 0, 1 and 2.
+The "relevance" field was created, in which the fields "docid_0", "docid_1", "docid_2" were placed.
 For the second query, no words were found in the documents, so the field "result" has the meaning of "false".
+For the third query, the word was found in only one document.
 <h2>The technologies in the project</h2>
 The project is written in C++14.
 The CMake project build system was used.
 The following third-party libraries are used: the library of the author nlohmann for working with json and the library from Google - googletests.
 <h2>Architecture features</h2>